turbolent/embergraph/embergraph-rdf-test/src/test/resources/config/standalone/README.txt

-A sample configuration for a standalone bigdata instance (single host, one or more data servers).
+A sample configuration for a standalone embergraph instance (single host, one or more data servers).

 Note: If you want to modify this configuration for multiple hosts then